twlevelup/mel-2018-sem1-unicorns/README.md

 # Continuous Integration

-This project is continuously deployed to heroku by [Circle CI](https://circleci.com).
+This project is continuously deployed to GitHub Pages by [Circle CI](https://circleci.com).
-You can view this app at [https://twlevelup-watch-edition.herokuapp.com/](https://twlevelup-watch-edition.herokuapp.com/)
+You can view this app at [https://twlevelup.github.io/mel-2018-sem1-dragons/](https://twlevelup.github.io/mel-2018-sem1-unicorns/)

 ### Before you push